 Doctor Who, on BBC One (UK)

 Incredibly long-running, classic sci-fi television series from Britain, one of the greatest TV series of all times.
-There were seven different Doctors in the course of the (original) series, which ran for 26 seasons (or series, as of course they say in the UK), from 1963-1989.
+There were seven different Doctors in the course of the (original) series, which ran for 26 seasons, from 1963-1989.
 Well...
-I suppose first I should say that we don't know the Doctor's name, he's just called the Doctor, although an old friend of his once called him Theta Sigma.
-Not that that means it was his name, or anything.
+I suppose first I should say that we don't know the Doctor's name, he's just called the Doctor.
 I'd rather not know his real name, anyway.
 Um, the Doctor is a Time Lord, from planet Gallifrey.
 His race developed time travel long ago.
 They regenerate, too.
 They'll live a full life, then regenerate.
-They're only supposed to be able to do this like 12 times or something.
-But they can live hundreds and hundreds of years because of this (though actually I think they can live hundreds of years within a single generation).
+They're only supposed to be able to do this like 12 times.
+But they can live thousands of years because of this (they can live hundreds of years within a single generation).
 Anyway, this gives different actors a chance to play essentially the same role.
 Except that it's not just appearance that changes when Time Lords regenerate, their whole personalities can change, everything from sense of humor to fashion sense, and so on....
-But one thing that will never truly change about the Doctor is his sense of adventure, his generally maverick nature which sets him apart from the other Time Lords, and keeps him away from his homeworld the vast majority of the time.
-Though I suspect one day he might come to wish he'd spent a bit more time there....
-But that's getting a few decades ahead of myself!
+But some things that will never truly change about the Doctor are his sense of adventure, his desire to help people, and his generally maverick nature which sets him apart from the other Time Lords, and keeps him away from his homeworld the vast majority of the time.

-Of course, there have been plenty of specials and things over the years (some probably canonical and some surely not).
+There have been plenty of specials and things over the years (some probably canonical and some surely not).
 And I certainly haven't seen nearly all of them.
 There was a special between seasons 20 and 21, called The Five Doctors.
 And there was a spin-off series, K-9 and Company, which only had one episode produced.
 And there was a spoof called The Curse of the Fatal Death.
-And in 2013, there was a TV movie called An Adventure in Space and Time, a docudrama about William Hartnell's time as the first Doctor.
+And in 2013, there was a TV movie called An Adventure in Space and Time, a docudrama about William Hartnell's time as the First Doctor.